vijayvanapalli96/vjvanapalli.github.io/_posts/2023-03-08-advesarial-image.md

-Looking at the labels in Imagenet, we see that the original is a golden retriever (207) Whereas the new image is a Komodo dragon which is drastically different (228)
+Looking at the labels in Imagenet, we see that the original is a golden retriever (207) Whereas the new image is a Komondor which is a  drastically different dog breed (228)